super-dainiu/super-dainiu/README.md

 - 🦧 I support: Manchester United.

+- 🐶 I study at: Yale University.

 ---

-<i> Therefore do not worry about tomorrow, for tomorrow will worry about itself.
+<i> Therefore, do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own. </i> -Matthew 6:34

 ---